OrionNebula/hyper-media-control/README.md

 ## Development

 This package relies on [`hyper-plugin-extend`](https://github.com/OrionNebula/hyper-plugin-extend) for integrating with control plugins.
-The parent plugin name is `hyper-media`.
+The parent plugin name is `hyper-media-control`.

 To create a media control plugin, create a class that derives from `EventEmitter` and contains the following events / methods: